12 Questions to Ask Nursing School Admissions Counselors

 1. What are the admissions requirements?

 You of course want to make the best impression when it comes to your application.
-When you decide you want to go to nursing school, make sure to look into the application deadlines, requirements, and prerequisites of all the nursing schools you’re considering as soon as possible.
+When you decide you want to go to nursing school, make sure to look into the application deadlines, nursing admission requirements, and prerequisites of all the nursing schools you’re considering as soon as possible.

 We understand the nursing school admissions process can seem daunting, especially if you’re transitioning from a career or field of study that has nothing to do with health care.
 That’s why you’ll be assigned a dedicated admissions counselor from your first contact with our ABSN program.
-He or she will help you determine what nursing school prerequisites you’ll need to complete (if any) to become eligible to apply, as well as assist you with achieving your desired start date goal.
+They will help you determine what nursing school prerequisites you’ll need to complete (if any) to become eligible to apply, as well as assist you with achieving your desired start date goal.

 2. Is the program accredited?